awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 Application Load Balancers provide native support for WebSockets\.
 You can use WebSockets with both HTTP and HTTPS listeners\.

 Application Load Balancers provide native support for HTTP/2 with HTTPS listeners\.
 You can send up to 128 requests in parallel using one HTTP/2 connection\.
-The load balancer converts these to individual HTTP/1\.1 requests and distributes them across the healthy targets in the target group\.
+By default, the load balancer converts these to individual HTTP/1\.1 requests and distributes them across the healthy targets in the target group\.
+However, you can use the protocol version to send the request to the targets using HTTP/2\.
+For more information, see [Protocol version](load-balancer-target-groups.md#target-group-protocol-version)\.
 Because HTTP/2 uses front\-end connections more efficiently, you might notice fewer connections between clients and the load balancer\.
 You can't use the server\-push feature of HTTP/2\.

 For more information, see [Request routing](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#request-routing) in the *Elastic Load Balancing User Guide*\.